How far will Dolphins go in 2017? Perhaps as far as their 2016 draft class takes them

 Are these second-year players up to the task?
 We might find out Thursday night, in Miami's exhibition finale against the Vikings.

-“I feel like they didn't draft us for no reason, so we have to go out there and put it on [the] field that what they drafted us for is what we're going to come in and do,” said Dolphins kick returner Jakeem Grant, one of five players selected in 2016 expected to play meaningful snap this year.
+“I feel like they didn't draft us for no reason, so we have to go out there and put it on [the] field that what they drafted us for is what we're going to come in and do,” said Dolphins kick returner Jakeem Grant, one of five players selected in 2016 expected to play meaningful snaps this year.

 “We're going to make plays,” Grant continued.
 “It starts with us.”